mkrnr/stenoblog/_posts/2017-08-06-stenocomplete-released.md

 If you are interested in a Windows version of stenocomplete, let me know.

 But enough about the implementation details.
-Here's how stenocomplete (on the left) looks like in comparison to StenoTray (on the right):
+Here's how stenocomplete (on the left) looks like in comparison to StenoTray (on the right) after writing `AEUR`:

 ![Stenocomplete interface]({{ site.media_url }}/posts/2017-08-06-stenocomplete-aeur.png)